Plants you don’t have to water? Yes! Create succulents out of felt and pinecones to create this Faux Succulent Vertical Hanging Wall Garden

 I used three main shapes for the leaves on my felt succulents.
 Within each shape I cut three different sizes of leaves.
 I also cut a thin strip of felt that I rolled up and used as the center of each felt succulent.

 The rolled up piece of felt went in the center surrounded by the smallest leaf size.
 Then I added some medium sized leaves and finally the largest leaf size around the outside.
 I varied the number of leaves I used and how tightly I glued them together.
 This created a handful of felt succulents that were all different.

-With my two types of faux succulents finished I needed to work on the frame for my vertical garden.
 I found this frame at the thrift store and I also picked up some chicken wire from the hardware store.